 - Agency: Santa Susana Pass State Historic Park

-> - Recommended gear: sun hat; sunblock; insect repellent
+- Recommended gear: hiking poles sun hat; sunblock; insect repellent

-> - More information: Foundation for the Preservation of the Santa Susana Mountains (FPSSM) home page here; trip description here; Yelp page here; Everytrail report here
+- More information: Foundation for the Preservation of the Santa Susana Mountains (FPSSM) home page here; trip descriptions here and here; Yelp page here

-> - Rating: 6
+- Rating: 6

 More than a century ago, the Old Stagecoach Road was the main route between San Francisco and Los Angeles.
 Santa Susana Pass State Historic Park commemorates this legacy while offering a network of trails with nice views of the San Fernando Valley, the Simi Hills and more.
 Clear day vistas include the San Gabriel Mountains, the Verdugos and Hollywood Hills.
 The route described below tours the majority of the park, offering a good workout.
 Hikers short on time can still have an enjoyable visit by climbing to the plaque or picnic area, while several shorter trails that branch off from the main route invite additional exploration.
 Signage may vary (the names on signs don’t always reflect the same names on park maps or on Google Maps) but overall, route finding is fairly straightforward.
 Sadly, the hike loses points due to litter and graffiti, but it still feels surprisingly remote considering its proximity to the Valley.